ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

 {{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage services within the VPC Infrastructure.
 You can create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone or other zones in your region, across multiple VPCs.
 You can also limit access to a file share to a specific virtual server instance or group of instances within a VPC, and encrypt the data in transit.
 {: shortdesc}

 ## Overview
 {: #file-storage-overview}

-{{site.data.keyword.filestorage_vpc_short}} provides file shares within the VPC Infrastructure.
-You can create file shares at the zonal level, for example `us-south-1`.
+You can create file shares with the `dp2` profile at a zonal level, for example in `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

 You create a file share in a zone and create the mount target for the share in the VPC.
 You can control how the file share is accessed by specifying the [access mode](#fs-mount-access-mode): targeted access for specific instances or VPC-wide access.

 You can set up [replication](/docs/vpc?topic=vpc-file-storage-replication) between the source file share and a replica file share in different zones.
 So if an outage at the primary site was to occur, you can fail over to the replica file share and continue operations.